 The Irish Listing Agent is Maples and Calder and the address of its registered office is 75 St. Stephen's Green, Dublin 2, Ireland.
-Maples and Calder is acting solely in its capacity as listing agent for the Issuer in connection with the Bonds and is not itself seeking admission of the Bonds to the Official List or to trading on the Main Securities Market of the Irish Stock Exchange.
+Maples and Calder is acting solely in its capacity as listing agent for the Issuer in connection with the Bonds and is not itself seeking admission of the Bonds to the Official List or to trading on the Main Securities Market of Euronext Dublin.